whatamidoinglmao/60a_final_project/readme.md

 In this case, someone pushed a change where they added a button (top), but I added a gauge (bottom) before pulling their changes.
 Git expected my VI to look like the one in the middle (with no changes, neither the gauge nor button).
 But it doesn't, so a merge conflict happens.

 The right side of the screen actually handles the merge.
 The top is what the VI will look like after the merge, and the bottom has a detailed menu with all the conflicts.
 You can click through each conflict and choose whose changes to take.

-If the top VI already looks like it's merging correctly, you don't have to mess with this, but if the top VI looks wrong for whatever reason, you can change some of the choices of what to keep in this menu.
+2. If the top right VI already looks like it's merging correctly, you don't have to mess with the bottom right menu.
+But if the top right VI looks wrong for whatever reason, you can change some of the choices of what to keep in that Merge menu.
 You can also just manually edit the top VI until it looks right if you don't want to deal with that.

-Once the top right VI looks good, you can hit the Close button on the bottom right and save the merged VI.
-Go back to the project folder, and now there's going to be 3 new VI's with names like BASE, LOCAL, and REMOTE.
+3. Once the top right VI looks good, you can hit the Close button on the bottom right and save the merged VI.

+4. Go back to the project folder, and now there's going to be 3 new VI's with names like BASE, LOCAL, and REMOTE.
 Ignore those and right click on the original VI, go to TortoiseGit, and hit "Resolve conflict..."

-Some menus will pop up, just click through them until there's an option to "Commit."
+5. Some menus will pop up, just click through them until there's an option to "Commit."
 You want to commit the resolved merge conflict, then Push it to GitHub.
 All of the following menus should make it a straightforward process.

 And there you go, the merge conflict is done.

 ## Uninstalling Git and TortoiseGit